markdwags/Razor/README.md

 ## License

 This work is released under the GPLv3 license.
 This project does not distribute any copyrighted game assets.
 In order to run this application you'll need to legally obtain a copy of the Ultima Online Classic Client.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.